Millvina Dean: Later years

 It was not until Dean was in her seventies that she became involved in Titanic-related events.
 Over the years, she participated in numerous conventions, exhibitions, documentaries, radio and television interviews, and personal correspondence.
+In 1995, Millvina flew to New York City to attend a conference of RMS Titanic, Inc. and the Titanic International Society.
+One of the highlights while attending the conference, officers of both organizations hosted Millvina and her escort at the Windows on the World restaurant, located on the 107th floor of the World Trade Center’s North Tower.
 In 1997, Dean sailed to New York, along with several members of the Titanic Historical Society, aboard the Queen Elizabeth 2 (QE2).
 After a few days in New York, she travelled to Kansas City, and visited the house that her uncle owned, and to where her family was going to settle.
 Several of her uncle's descendants met her for the first time.
 In 1998, she travelled to the United States to participate in a Titanic convention in Springfield, Massachusetts, and another in 1999 in Montreal, Quebec.
 She had also been scheduled to appear at a commemoration of the 94th anniversary of the sinking in 2006, but a broken hip prevented her appearance.
 She also appeared in the History special Titanic's Final Moments: Missing Pieces.
+Her brother Bertram, who had been a carpenter, also became active in Titanic-related commemorations until his death at the age of 81.
+Coincidentally, Bertram died on 14 April 1992, the 80th anniversary of the sinking.

 Dean staunchly refused to see James Cameron's film Titanic (1997).
-She recalled having nightmares after seeing A Night to Remember (1958), the film based on Walter Lord's book, and did not wish to imagine her father as one of the people in the crowd of passengers stranded on the sinking liner.
+She recalled having nightmares after seeing A Night to Remember (1958), the film based on Walter Lord's book with the same title, and did not wish to imagine her father as one of the people in the crowd of passengers stranded on the sinking liner.
 She declined invitations to the premieres of Titanic and Ghosts of the Abyss (2003).
-In December 2007, she also criticised the BBC and its television programme Doctor Who for including an episode with a starship "cruise liner" called the Titanic which was similar in appearance to the historical liner.
+In December 2007, she criticised the BBC and its television programme Doctor Who for including an episode with a starship "cruise liner" called the Titanic which was similar in appearance to the historical liner.
 Speaking from her nursing home, she said: "The Titanic was a tragedy which tore so many families apart.
 I lost my father and he lies on that wreck.
 I think it is disrespectful to make entertainment of such a tragedy."
 A spokeswoman for the show said: "No offence was intended.
 'Voyage of the Damned' is set on a spaceship called The Titanic and not a boat."